 Fayette State Park is located in the Upper Peninsula – west of the Mackinac Bridge on the Lake Michigan side.
 The park is the site of a historic village which had a coke furnace, among other factory type buildings.
 There is a semi-modern campground (no electricity, but has running water).

 Fisherman’s Island State Park (Charlevoix, MI)

 Fisherman’s Island State Park is not very accurately named, as the “island” is no longer a free-standing island and is part of a peninsula!
-It’s still a great place for Lake Michigan views, and has nice sandy beaches.
+Or is it an island again?
+Honestly, I can’t keep up! 🙂 It’s still a great place for Lake Michigan views, and has nice sandy beaches.
 There is a rustic campground (in two sections) featuring vault toilets and pump water.
 You will find the cheapest “accommodations” you’re going to get on Lake Michigan in this campground!
 My most recent visit was in August, 2018.
 The bugs were pretty much a no-show on this trip, which was a pleasant surprise!